-'''

-First_magnified_object_id:

-2 bytes.

-If omitted, any previous MAGN chunk is
+First_magnified_object_id: 2 bytes.
+If omitted, any previous MAGN chunk is nullified.
+Last_magnified_object_id: 2 bytes.

-nullified.

-Last_magnified_object_id:

 If omitted, last object_id = first object_id.

-2 bytes.

-X_method:

-1 byte

-0 or omitted: No magnification

-1: Pixel replication of color and alpha samples.

-2: Magnified intervals with linear interpolation of

-color and alpha samples.

-3: Magnified intervals with replication of color and

-alpha samples from the closest pixel.

-4: Magnified intervals with linear interpolation of

-color samples and replication of alpha samples from

-the closest pixel.

-5: Magnified intervals with linear interpolation of

-alpha samples and replication of color samples from

-the closest pixel.

-2 bytes.
+X_method: 1 byte 0 or omitted: No magnification 1: Pixel replication of color and alpha samples.
+2: Magnified intervals with linear interpolation of color and alpha samples.
+3: Magnified intervals with replication of color and alpha samples from the closest pixel.
+4: Magnified intervals with linear interpolation of color samples and replication of alpha samples from the closest pixel.
+5: Magnified intervals with linear interpolation of alpha samples and replication of color samples from the closest pixel.
+MX: 2 bytes.
 X magnification factor, range 1-65535.

-MX:

-omitted, MX=1.
-Ignored if X_method is 0 and assumed to
+If omitted, MX=1.
+Ignored if X_method is 0 and assumed to be 1.
+MY: 2 bytes.

-2 bytes.
 Y magnification factor.
 If omitted, MY=MX.

-MY:

-2 bytes.
+ML: 2 bytes.
 Left X magnification factor.
 If omitted, ML=MX.

-ML:

-MR:

-2 bytes.
+MR: 2 bytes.
 Right X magnification factor.
-If omitted,

-'''

-''' MR=MX.

-MT:

-2 bytes.
+If omitted, MR=MX.
+MT: 2 bytes.
 Top Y magnification factor.
 If omitted, MT=MY.
 Ignored if Y_method is 0 and assumed to be 1.
+MB: 2 bytes.
+Bottom Y magnification factor.
+If omitted, MB=MY.
+Y_method: 1 byte.
+If omitted, Y_method is the same as X_method.